Suffield’s Robert Atkinson, a founding member of the NCCC, has died

 According to Cecchini, the 10 men met during the winter of 1963 to form the league.

 It was an opportunity for four of the five schools to play for a league championship.
-South Windsor, Ellington, East Windsor and Stafford were playing as independents while Suffield was in the Charter Oak Conference.
+In the winter of 1963, South Windsor, Ellington, East Windsor and Stafford were playing as independents while Suffield was in the Charter Oak Conference.

 In the fall of 1963, the first season of the NCCC, Cecchini was a first-year physical education teacher at Suffield and an assistant coach with the Wildcat basketball and baseball programs.

 Atkinson came to Suffield in 1954 and became the school’s athletic director and coach of the boys soccer, boys basketball and baseball team.
-He led the Wildcats to their first-ever outright state championship with a two-point win over Bristol’s St. Anthony’s School in the 1960 Class S title game, 64-62.
+He led the Wildcats to their first-ever outright state championship with a two-point win over Bristol’s St. Anthony’s School in the 1960 Class S basketball championship game, 64-62.

-A few months later, the Wildcats brought home their second state championship when Suffield stunned defending champion Hale-Ray, 1-0 to win the 1960 Class S title.
+A few months later, the Wildcats brought home their second state title when Suffield stunned defending champion Hale-Ray, 1-0 to win the 1960 Class S title.
 Atkinson’s Wildcats shared the Class S title with Hale-Ray in 1958 when the two teams tied in the final, 2-2.

 To help develop a feeder system for basketball, Atkinson developed the Saturday Morning league for seventh and eighth graders using his varsity players as coaches.
 A similar arrangement was later established in soccer.